t-brandt/orvara/README.rst

     fit_orbit --help

+The output of the MCMC is a .fits file contained within your given output directory (default current working directory).
+The name of the file will be given by the :code:`target` field within the :code:`[plotting]` field of the config file, with :code:`_chain000.fits` appended (the integer will be incremented to the next free filename).
+If this field is empty, the backup target name will follow the form :code:`HIP%d_chain%03d.fits`.

-The output of the MCMC is a .fits file and is contained within your given output directory.
-The output file contains two .fits extensions: an empty one, and a fits table with all the MCMC parameters at each step of the chain, together with the log of the (unnormalized) posterior probability and some additional quantities.
+The output file
+contains two .fits extensions: an empty one, and a fits table with all the MCMC parameters at each step of the chain, together with the log of the (unnormalized) posterior probability and some additional quantities.

 HDU0: empty